How to Determine Carpet Grades

 A carpet’s face weight is the pile (yarn) weight per square yard.
 Face weight helps compare the quality of two carpets made from the same material.

 Berber carpets with a higher face weight are of higher quality than ones with a lower face weight.
 Most residential carpets have a face weight of between 30 and 60 ounces.
-The best face weight for carpets is 100 ounces, found in luxurious carpets.
+The best face weight for carpets is 100 ounces, found in luxury brands.

 Face weight is useful in determining if a carpet has thick yarn, but it does not guarantee durability.
 When comparing different carpet types, check the pile height, density, and tuft twist.